2020–21 National League

-The 2020–21 National League season, known as the Vanarama National League for sponsorship reasons, is the sixth season under English football's new title of the National League, the eighteenth season consisting of three divisions, and the forty-second season overall.
+The 2020–21 National League season, known as the Vanarama National League for sponsorship reasons, was the sixth season under English football's new title of the National League, the seventeenth season consisting of three divisions, and the forty-second season overall.

-The season follows the curtailed 2019–20 season, in which the league phase was uncompleted due to the COVID-19 pandemic and the play-offs only completed by 2 August 2020.
+The season followed the curtailed 2019–20 season, in which the league phase was uncompleted due to the COVID-19 pandemic and the play-offs only completed by 2 August 2020.
 Reflecting the late end to the previous season and aiming at maximising the likelihood of fans being present in stadiums when the season starts, the 2020–21 National League began on 3 October 2020.
 The planned increase of the North and South divisions to 24 teams was scheduled to take place for 2021–22, meaning only two from the North and one from the South were to be relegated to the premier divisions of the Northern Premier League, Southern League Central or South, or Isthmian League.
-However, due to the cessation and voidance of the 2020–21 seasons for the North and South divisions, promotion and relegation was suspended.
+However, owing to the cessation and voidance of the 2020–21 seasons for the North and South divisions, promotion and relegation was suspended.
 For that reason, the expansion plans were deferred to 2022–23, when they would be implemented before that season.

 National League

-On 16 September 2020, Macclesfield Town folded as a result of debts, and were expelled from the National League on 29 September 2020.
+On 16 September 2020, Macclesfield Town folded as a result of debts, and were expelled from the National League on 29 September.
 As the club folded before the season started, no records were expunged.

 Due to Macclesfield's closure, only 23 clubs took part in the 2020–21 season and a maximum of three clubs were to be relegated instead of the usual four.
 However, on 26 March 2021, having not fulfilled a fixture since 30 January, Dover Athletic's results were expunged and the club deducted 12 points for the 2021–22 season.
 Therefore the season is set to complete with 22 clubs playing fixtures.

 Additionally, following the National League North and South divisions being declared null and void on 18 February, no teams were relegated this season.